How to Use a Wood Lathe: A Beginner's Guide

 Different types of lathes are required for working with various materials.
 A wood lathe, therefore, is a tool that is used to work with wooden material.

-Now, a lathe, whether for wood or any other material, is not the easiest tool to use.
+A lathe, whether for wood or any other material, is not the easiest tool to use.
 It can be complicated and even dangerous in the hands of an inexperienced person.
 But that does not mean one cannot have a strong learning curve with a lathe.

 There are a few things you should know about using a lathe and the following sections will attempt to cover some of the important basics.